21 Computer Science (CS) CV Examples For 2025

 Computer science degree CV example with project experience

-• A career or resume objective is a welcome addition to any computer science CV.
+• A career or CV objective is a welcome addition to any computer science CV.
 However, you should know how to use it correctly.

 • Make the most of your career objective to outline your motivation, ambition, technical skills, and future goals at a new company.

-• Consider drawing inspiration from this: “Recent graduate with high proficiency in Python, Java, AWS, and Rust aiming to join XYZ company and develop innovative digital solutions.
+• Try taking inspiration from this: “Recent graduate with high proficiency in Python, Java, AWS, and Rust aiming to join XYZ company and develop innovative digital solutions.

 Computer Scientist CV Example